Mount Magazine

 Mount Magazine, officially named Magazine Mountain, is the highest point of the U.S. Interior Highlands and the U.S. state of Arkansas, and is the site of Mount Magazine State Park.
 It is a flat-topped mountain or mesa capped by hard rock and rimmed by precipitous cliffs.
 There are two summits atop the mountain: Signal Hill, which reaches 2,753 ft and Mossback Ridge, which reaches 2,700 ft.

 Mount Magazine is often called "the highest point between the Alleghenies and the Rockies" (there are mountains located in the Trans-Pecos region of far-west Texas which exceed Mount Magazine in elevation and prominence, although the Trans-Pecos region lies so far south of the Rockies, that region arguably lies not "between" the Allegheny Mountains and the Rocky Mountains).
+However, there are higher points in Kentucky, Tennessee, North Dakota, South Dakota, Oklahoma, Kansas, and Nebraska.

 Etymology

 According to English botanist Thomas Nuttall, writing in 1819, French hunters named the mountain "Magazine" or "Barn" (French magasin) because of its "peculiar form".

 However, today some scholars believe Nuttall may have been writing about nearby Mount Nebo, and what is today called Mount Magazine was labeled "Castete Mt" on Nuttall's maps.